-12.3 The ongoing delivery of a significant level of savings is recognised as a key challenge to the Council that will require both political and cultural direction to ensure it is met.
+9.3 The ongoing delivery of savings is recognised as a key challenge to the Council that will require both political and cultural direction to ensure it is met.

-13. SOUTH AND EAST LINCOLNSHIRE COUNCILS PARTNERSHIP PLANS
+10. SOUTH AND EAST LINCOLNSHIRE COUNCILS PARTNERSHIP PLANS

-- 13.1 As we think of 2024/25, there is great uncertainty with the central funding which could be allocated to South Holland.
+- 10.1 As we think of 2025/26, there is great uncertainty with the central funding which could be allocated.
 This is driven by several financial matters which remain unresolved such as the implications of the Fairer Funding Review, Business Rates baseline reset and a review of the Business Rates retention scheme.
-It should therefore be noted the Councils assumptions on future budget gaps whilst prudent could well be understated. - 13.2 The Council is taking a positive response to this uncertainty by seeking to influence those matters raised above through both engagement and lobbying to ensure a fair deal is delivered for rural communities.
+It should therefore be noted the Councils assumptions on future budget gaps whilst prudent could well be understated. - 10.2 The Council is taking a positive response to this uncertainty by seeking to influence those matters raised above through both engagement and lobbying to ensure a fair deal is delivered for rural communities. - 10.3 As we look forward into 2024/25, the Executive Board will be promoting projects which aim to support our rural hinterland, drive economic growth and commercial opportunities, place the customer at the centre of everything we do and achieve as much as is possible through greater collaboration through the South and East Lincolnshire Councils Partnership.
+Some of these key projects to be developed during 2024/25 include:- - Market Towns and Rural Areas - Driving and supporting Economic Growth - Supporting the Delivery of Affordable Housing - Supporting the Vulnerable - Supporting Healthy Living - Decarbonisation and continued investment in green initiatives - Invest to Save